steven-freed/freedactive/README.md

     /**
      * Place the router's markup 'Router.getMarkup()' where you
-     * want to display your components when 'routeto' is called.
+     * want to display your components when 'Router.routeto' is called.
      */
     this.getMarkup = function() {
         return ('\